 The Dreamers – Artists

-As a child of migrants from Nuevo Leon, Mexico, César A. Martínez was the first -American-born member of his family.
-He was raised in Laredo, Texas and graduated from Texas A&I University in 1968 with a B.S.
-Degree in All-Level Art Education.
+As a child of migrants from Nuevo Leon, Mexico, César A. Martínez was the first American-born member of his family.

 Maceo Montoya was raised in a family of Chicano artists and writers.
 He is the son of renowned painter Malaquías Montoya, brother of poet Andrés Montoya, and nephew of the late legendary poet José Montoya.